learnrelay/learnrelay/docs/connections-edges-nodes.md

 # Connections, Edges & Nodes

 > Goal: Iterate a connection
+>
+> Why do I need this? are list not enough?

 The terminology of Relay can be quite overwhelming in the beginning.
 Relay introduces a handful of new concepts on top of GraphQL, mainly in order to manage relationships between models.